Simultaneous Polysomnography and Cardiotocography Reveal Temporal Correlation Between Maternal Obstructive Sleep Apnea and Fetal Hypoxia: INTRODUCTION

 \section{INTRODUCTION}

-Obstructive sleep apnea syndrome (OSAS) is a prevalent health concern during pregnancy, affecting up to 15\% of pregnant women, with severity often increasing as gestation progresses\cite{liu2019prevalence}\cite{pien2014risk}.
-This condition has been linked to several adverse fetal outcomes, including an increased risk of preterm birth, fetal growth restriction (FGR), and the need for cesarean delivery\cite{pamidi2016maternal}\cite{sanapo2024maternal}\cite{chen2012obstructive}.
-In addition to these immediate risks, recent studies have highlighted potential long-term health implications for the offspring of women with OSAS\cite{morrakotkhiew2021early}\cite{tauman2015effect}.
+Obstructive sleep apnea syndrome (OSAS) is a prevalent health concern during pregnancy, affecting up to 15\% of pregnant women, with severity often increasing as gestation progresses{\cite{chirakalwasan2026obstructive}}.
+This condition has been linked to several adverse fetal outcomes, including an increased risk of preterm birth, fetal growth restriction (FGR), and the need for cesarean delivery{\cite{maniaci2024obstructive, ansari2025obstructive, lu2021sleep, sanapo2025pregnancy, laurila2026higher}}.
+In addition to these immediate risks, recent studies have highlighted potential long-term health implications for the offspring of women with OSAS{\cite{morrakotkhiew2021early}}.
 It is essential to understand the underlying pathophysiological mechanisms contributing to its adverse effects.
-Characterized by recurrent episodes of partial or complete upper airway obstruction during sleep, OSAS leads to intermittent hypoxia and hypercapnia, which can significantly impact for both maternal and fetal health\cite{gottlieb2020diagnosis}.
-Animal studies indicate that maternal exposure to these conditions can result in acute placental hypoperfusion and fetal asphyxia, further exacerbating the risks to pregnancy\cite{ginosar2018bold}.
+Characterized by recurrent episodes of partial or complete upper airway obstruction during sleep, OSAS leads to intermittent hypoxia and hypercapnia, which can significantly impact for both maternal and fetal health{\cite{ansari2025obstructive}}.
+Animal studies indicate that maternal exposure to these conditions can result in acute placental hypoperfusion and fetal asphyxia, further exacerbating the risks to pregnancy{\cite{ginosar2021chronic}}.
 Fetal heart rate (FHR) is a vital indicator of fetal oxygenation, reflecting real-time responses to hypoxic stress.
-Maternal sleep apnea or hypopnea, often associated with episodes of maternal hypoxia, has been linked to significant reductions in FHR, with several case reports suggesting an association between OSAS and FGR\cite{joel1978fetal}\cite{roush2004obstructive}\cite{sahin2008obstructive}.
+Maternal sleep apnea or hypopnea, often associated with episodes of maternal hypoxia, has been linked to significant reductions in FHR, with several case reports suggesting an association between OSAS and FGR{\cite{joel1978fetal, roush2004obstructive, sahin2008obstructive}}.

+To clarify the clinical association between maternal hypoxia, fetal hypoxia, and acute FHR changes, multiple prospective studies have implemented synchronous monitoring of maternal sleep parameters and fetal cardiac activity with enlarged sample sizes.
+Nevertheless, conflicting results have been reported in subsequent studies{\cite{pitts2021fetal, wilson2022maternal, dipietro2023fetal, skrzypek2022fetal, fung2013effects}}.
+Considering the higher prevalence and greater severity of OSAS in obese pregnant women and the heightened hypoxic susceptibility of FGR fetuses, targeted validation studies have been conducted in high-risk populations.
+DiPietro et al.{\cite{dipietro2023fetal}} and Skrzypek et al.{\cite{skrzypek2022fetal}} replicated relevant analyses in obese pregnant women (BMI $> 30$~kg/m$^2$) and pregnancies complicated by FGR, respectively, yet no definitive evidence was found to verify that maternal hypoxic events trigger FHR decelerations in these specific cohorts.